coffee2code/expandable-dashboard-recent-comments/readme.txt

 = Can I make it so all comments initially appear fully expanded without needing to click the links to expand them? =

 Yes.
-Please see the "Hooks" section for documentation on the 'c2c_expandable_dashboard_recent_comments_start_expanded' filter which allows for this.
+Please see the "Hooks" section for documentation on the `c2c_expandable_dashboard_recent_comments_start_expanded` filter which allows for this.

+= Does this work if JavaScript has been disabled in my browser? =

+If JavaScript is disabled in a visitor's browser, then all of the expand/collapse links and behavior aren't enabled.
+But rest assured, there aren't any errors.
+Why not implement a fallback if JS is disabled?
+If you're going to click a link that causes a page reload to view the full comment, you might as well just click through to the comment.

 = Does this plugin include unit tests? =